 Modern liposuction with MDC-Sculpt lipo technique, can treat pseudogynecomastia effectively.
 According to statistics and data collected by Amaris B. Clinic over the years, most men suffer from mixed gynecomastia of both fat and glandular tissues.

 Myth #07: Hormone imbalance is the primary cause

 While gynecomastia is caused by hormonal imbalances – a decrease in testosterone levels and an increase in oestrogen levels – several other factors can also play a part.
 These include prescription drugs, alcohol abuse, age, genetics, abuse of anabolic steroids, a significant loss in body weight, and medical conditions such as testicular failure or pituitary gland disorder.

-In mixed gynecomastia, diet and exercise may alter the fatty tissues to a certain degree.
-However, the enlarged glandular tissue will remain unaffected.
 Exercise may help to bulk up the pectoralis or enhance its definition, but it will not cure gynecomastia.
 What it does instead is to push it forward and make man boobs more pronounced.

 Medications for weight reduction may reduce overall body fat content, but they do nothing for the glandular component of gynecomastia.
 Non-invasive treatments such as fat freezing or low-energy laser may reduce chest fat to a certain extent, but they won't reduce the glandular tissue.

 Misinformation and false advertising on the internet could derail how people experience the condition and identify the correct treatment for it.
 Gynecomastia surgery is the only permanent solution to restore the male chest to normal and bring enormous physical and psychological relief to patients.